A Thief in the Night (film series): Legacy

 A Thief in the Night has been seen by an estimated 100 to 300 million people worldwide.
 It was a pioneer in the genre of Christian film, bringing rock music and elements of horror film to a genre then dominated by family-friendly evangelism.
 A quarter century later, the authors of the broadly successful Left Behind series of books and films acknowledged their debt to Thief.
-Indeed, even the title Left Behind echoes the refrain of Norman's theme song for A Thief in the Night, "I Wish We'd All Been Ready," in which he sings, "There's no time to change your mind, the son has come and you've been left behind."
+Indeed, even the title Left Behind echoes the refrain of Larry Norman's theme song for A Thief in the Night, "I Wish We'd All Been Ready," in which he sings, "There's no time to change your mind, the son has come and you've been left behind."

 The series has been criticized by some Christians for its use of "scare tactics" in service of evangelism.
 Thompson defended his methods, saying, "The whole purpose is to scare them now if they’ve got to be scared, so they can make a decision before it’s too late."

 Two Christian metal bands have used the film's news reports of the rapture event as intros to their songs.
 Barren Cross, The second track on the album, State of Control, "Out of Time" features the rapture newscast being played before the song begins.
 The first track on the Trytan album Sylentiger, "Take Cover" begins with a young man listening to a couple of news reports, one of which is from the movie, before receiving a phone call confirming the rapture.